Heart calcium scoring is an easy and powerful way to spot the early stages of heart disease while there's still time

 How is the test performed?

-A special, high-speed CT scanner is used to measure calcium on the arteries.
-It's pain-free, non-invasive and only takes 15 minutes.
 The scan detects the areas and density of the calcium on the arteries and establishes a calcium score.
 The score may range from zero, which is normal, to several hundred or more.
+A calcium score is calculated based on the amount of plaque detected in the CT scan.

-Effective Oct.
-1, 2020, you will need to call your health care provider for an order.
-If you are currently experiencing symptoms or are receiving care for heart disease, talk to your provider to determine if heart calcium scoring is appropriate for you.
+If you are currently experiencing symptoms associated with a heart condition or if you are receiving care for heart disease, talk to your provider to determine if heart calcium scoring is appropriate for you.